theelims/PsychicMqttClient/README.md

 Otherwise the bundle will be overwritten by the MQTT client with unwanted side effects.

 > [!IMPORTANT]
-> There is currently a bug in mbedtls which prevents the proper certificate validation for all certificates signed by `Let's encrypt`.
+> Currently there is a bug in mbedtls which prevents the proper certificate validation for all certificates signed by `Let's encrypt`.
 For this reason working directly with the ISRG Root X1 CA certificate or the bundle downloaded from Mozilla might result in SSL failing.
 You need to include the DST Root CA X3 certificate as well.
-This is currently only done by the Adafruit repository.
+Cirrently this is only done by the Adafruit repository.
 You can [read](https://github.com/adafruit/certificates/pull/1) here and [here](https://github.com/espressif/arduino-esp32/issues/8626) about the details.

 ## Advanced Usage

-Check the commented header file and the `FullyFeatured` example for a complete list of all event handlers and configuration option.
-You can even get access to the ESP-IDF MQTT Client configuration object, should you need parameters not broken out to the API.
+Check the commented header file and the `FullyFeatured` example for a complete list of all event handlers and configuration options.
+You can even get access to the ESP-IDF MQTT Clients' configuration object, should you need parameters not broken out to the API.

 ## License